o2r-project/o2r-finder/README.md

 `/api/v1/search?q=10.1006%2Fjeem.1994.1031`

-- When doing a complex query, the user has control over that.
-To search both fields build the query as following:
+- When doing a complex query, the user has control over which fields are searched.
+To search both fields build the query as follows:

 ```
 "query": {